BeeGodwin/easy-dungeon/readme.md

 Easy Dungeon

-A tiny little maze game in pygame.
+A small experiment in maze generation, implemented in Pygame.

+WASD to move.